-Mask off an area adjacent to and aft of the recessed edge on the inside and outside of the inlet location.
+Mask off an area adjacent to and aft, inside and outside of the inlet location.

-5.1.2 Clean the Inlet
+5.3 Clean the Inlet

-Clean the recessed area with MEK or Acetone and wipe dry immediately using a clean, lint-free, dry cloth.
-Sand the recessed area and wipe with a clean cloth.
+Clean the area with MEK or Acetone and wipe dry immediately using a clean, lint-free, dry cloth.
+Sand the area and wipe with a clean cloth.